 |1/6 fl oz||Lillet Blanc|

-Many bartenders advocate that a Martini should be stirred and not shaken, some citing the ridiculous argument that shaking will "bruise the gin."
-If you like your Martinis shaken then avoid the possible look of distaste from your bartender consider ordering a Vesper.
-This particular Dry Martini is always shaken, an action that aerates the drink, and makes it colder and more dilute than simply stirring.
-It also gives the drink a slightly clouded appearance and can leave small shards of ice on the surface of the drink - easily prevented by the use of a fine strainer when pouring.
+Many bartenders advocate that a Martini should be stirred and not shaken, some citing the ridiculous statement that shaking will "bruise the gin."
+If you like your Martinis shaken, then to avoid the possible look of distaste from your bartender, consider ordering a Vesper.
+This particular style of Dry Martini is always shaken, an action that aerates the drink, makes it colder, and more dilute than simply stirring.
+It also gives the drink a slightly clouded appearance and can leave small shards of ice on the surface of the drink.
+The clouded appearance does impact visual appeal but the ice shards are easily prevented by the use of a fine strainer when pouring.